top of page

 8. Waning Crescent (Dark Moon)

 Every month the moon starts a new cycle and grows (waxes) until it is full.
 Then the moon diminishes (wanes) until it goes completely dark and starts a new cycle.
 This whole cycle happens in 29.5 days.
-Every new moon (which I like to call Moonth because the whole cycle pretty much a month long) starts a cycle in a different astrological sign (there are 12).
+Every new moon cycle (which I like to call Moonth) starts in a different astrological sign (there are 12).
 Each of the signs has its own attributes, energy, and rulerships.

 Tying in Astrology